facebookresearch/off-belief-learning/README.md

 running `pyhanabi/sparta.py`.
 Check `pyhanabi/README` for more detailed instructions.

-[Fed 2022] We added new code in `pyhanabi/bot` to facilitate playing with the bot online.
+[Feb 2022] We added new code in `pyhanabi/bot` to facilitate playing with the bot online.
 Checkout the `pyhanabi/bot/README` for more details.

-[Fed 2022] We fixed a major pybind compatibility problem that has been preventing us from using newer pytorch version.
+[Feb 2022] We fixed a major pybind compatibility problem that has been preventing us from using newer pytorch version.
 Check the Environment Setup for more detail.